hippydave/FBI/README.md

 # Credit

 Based on FBI by Steveice10: https://github.com/Steveice10/FBI - for app base and user interface.

-Utility functions from 3DSGuy and possibly others. json library by James McLaughlin et al.
+Utility functions from 3DSGuy and possibly others.

+json library by James McLaughlin et al.

 Smealum and the usual suspects for ctrulib etc.

-If I've missed anyone just tell me.'
+If I've missed anyone just tell me.